Introduction

 - Lead qualification systems

-Voice AI enables businesses to automate interactions that previously required human staff.
+Voice AI lets businesses automate calls that once needed live staff.

 Challenges and Limitations

-Despite their potential, AI agents are not perfect.
+AI agents are powerful, but they are not perfect.

 Oversight Requirements